Inchagoill: Lugnad's stone

 This stone, of Silurian grit and shaped like a rudder, bears the inscription Lia Lugnaedon Macc Limenueh ("Stone of Lugnad son of Limenueh", the latter being Patrick's sister Liamain; there are many variant readings).
 It is the oldest inscription in Ireland in the Latin alphabet (all earlier inscriptions are in Ogham).

 The pillar is known as 'Lugnaedon Pillar', a piece of Silurian grit stone, about two feet high with an incised cross on the north side, and two such crosses on each of the other sides.
 The stone bears an inscription "Lie Lugnaedon Macc Li Menueh", translated, it means "The stone of Lugnaedon, son of Limenueh", the sister of St. Patrick.
 The pillar dates back to the 6th century.
-This pillar is the remains of an Ogham stone, and was sanctified with crosses after it was purged of its pagan inscription, by the founder of the church.
+This pillar is the remains of a pre-Christian era Ogham stone, and was sanctified with crosses after it was purged of its pagan inscription, by the founder of the church.